Numerically "exact" charge transport dynamics in a dissipative electron-phonon model rationalizing the success of the transient localization scenario: Model and method

 The physical quantities that we use to characterize transport dynamics are the time-dependent diffusion constant

 which determines the growth rate of the carrier's mean-square displacement $\Delta x^2(t)=\langle[x(t)-x(0)]^2\rangle$, and the diffusion exponent

 which determines the instantaneous power-law growth of $\Delta x^2(t)$ with time, $\Delta x^2(t)\propto t^{\alpha(t)}$.
 We are mostly interested in how the details of the crossover between short-time ballistic transport, for which $\alpha(t)\approx2$, and long-time diffusive transport, for which $\alpha(t)$ approaches unity, change upon varying the damping rate $\gamma_0$.
-In experiments, transport dynamics are usually inferred from the dynamical-mobility profile
+This ballistic-to-diffusive crossover exhibits periods of superdiffusive [$\alpha(t)>1$] and subdiffusive [$\alpha(t)<1$] carrier dynamics, and we pay special attention to whether its long-time completion is reached from the super- or subdiffusive side.
+In experiments, crossover dynamics are usually inferred from the dynamical-mobility profile

 The dc mobility $\mu_\mathrm{dc}=\mathrm{Re}\:\mu(\omega=0)$ is connected to the long-time limit $\mathcal{D}_\infty$ of $\mathcal{D}(t)$ through the Einstein relation $\mu_\mathrm{dc}=\frac{\mathcal{D}_\infty}{T}$.